beartype/beartype/doc/src/api_claw.rst

                                                        concatenation of valid
                                                        Python identifiers).

-   **Single-package** or **single-module runtime-static type-checking import hook.** Type-check *all* annotated callables, classes, and variable assignments across either:
+   **Uni-package runtime-static type-checking import hook.** This hook accepts only a single package or single module name, type-checking *all* annotated callables, classes, and variable assignments across either:

    * If the passed name is that of a (sub)package, *all* submodules of that (sub)package.
    * If the passed name is that of a (sub)module, *only* that (sub)module.

-   This hook permissively accepts either a package or module name.
-In either case, this hook should be called *before* that package or module is imported;
-   when erroneously called *after* that package or module is imported, this hook silently reduces to a noop (i.e., does nothing regardless of how many times you squint at it suspiciously).
+   This hook should be called *before* that package or module is imported; when erroneously called *after* that package or module is imported, this hook silently reduces to a noop (i.e., does nothing regardless of how many times you squint at it suspiciously).